johnwargo/johnwargo-static-11ty/src/posts/2023/arduino-microfogger-control.md

   - Arduino
 ---

+**Note:** This post is just a starting point, I published a better version of this post's code in [A Better Arduino MicroFogger Controller](/posts/2023/arduino-microfogger-control-better/) and an even better (more better) version in [A Better Arduino MicroFogger Controller Redux](/posts/2023/arduino-microfogger-control-more-better/).

 For this year's Halloween project, I needed a battery powered smoke machine.
 I purchased a couple of different devices to try them out, and finally settled on the [Vosentech MicroFogger 5 Pro](https://vosentech.com/index.php/product/microfogger-5-pro/).

 One of the reasons I selected the MicroFogger device is because they offer an add-on board that allows you to control the smoke machine from an Arduino (or similar) device: [MicroFogger control cable and breakout board](https://vosentech.com/index.php/product/microfogger-control-cable/).
 With this board, you can charge the MicroFogger battery and control smoke generation at the same time.